AbdelkaderDe/OwaspTop10-BTP-Developer-Guide/exercises/ex1/ex1.1/README.md

 ... // Other methods
 ```
-Copy the contents of [services.cds](./srv/services.cds) into your project’s srv/services.cds file.

 >**Note:**
 > In SAP CAP, the `@restrict` annotations in `services.cds` are processed **before** the `services.js` logic and generate system-level errors (e.g., `403 Forbidden`) directly at the database query layer.